M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 ***Interface***: Is like a blueprint to implement a class.
 Maintains a collection of abstract methods but contains no concrete methods.
 But it offers full abstraction (something an abstract class can’t do).
 A declaration of the methods of a class but not the implementation.
 The operations an object can perform is defined and are used by the classes which implement that interface.
 Best used when various implementations share only method signature.
 When your classes need additional behavior or dependency injection.

 ### <span style="color: aqua">Prove: Everything in Java is an object.</span>
 Everything in java inherits from the object class.

 ### <span style="color: aqua">Difference between constructor vs. method?</span>
+A method is a block of code which only runs when it is called.
+You can pass data, known as parameters, into a method.
-A method is an ordinary member of a class used to describe a behavior of some object / class.
+Methods are used to perform certain actions and are an ordinary member of a class used to describe a behavior of some object / class.
 A constructor is a special member of the class with the same name as the class with no return type.

 ### <span style="color: aqua">Give an example of ***checked*** vs. ***unchecked*** exceptions</span>
 - ***Checked Exceptions*** - fall under Exceptions; must be thrown or surrounded in a try/catch block otherwise the JVM won't compile the code.
 Outside resource failing.